Stormwater vs Wastewater: What’s the Difference?

 How You Can Help

-Even though stormwater isn’t treated, everyday choices can reduce the pollutants it carries:
+Even though stormwater isn’t treated, everyday choices can reduce the pollutants it carries.

-Pick up pet waste promptly
+- Pick up pet waste

 Each of these actions keeps more pollutants out of stormwater, which helps protect rivers, lakes, and drinking water sources downstream.